maestrodev/puppet-android/README.md

 Examples
 --------

-To install the Android SDK in the default location (/usr/local/android on Linux and /Developer/android on Mac OS X) you simply include the android class like so.
+To install the Android SDK in the default location (/usr/local/android on both Linux and Mac OS X) you simply include the android class like so.

 ```
   include android